-Required Materials: Students are required to have a box of markers, scissors, and glue for instructional purposes.
-Please bring a cell phone, laptop or Ipad to class.
+Required Materials (for in-class meetings): Students are required to have a box of markers, scissors, and glue for instructional purposes.
+Please bring a cell phone, laptop or iPad to class.
 There will be times where group work is done using technology.
 Please bring materials to each class meeting.